VinSethi/tech501-week1/azure-cloud.md

 * "**cd .ssh**" to go into section with two keys (public and private) from the local
 * "**ls**" to bring up the two keys from the local
 * "**cat tech501-vineet-az-key.pub**" to bring the public key up and copy it to input it into Azure
+* "." represents the current directory
+* "cd /" takes you to the root directory